marosan28/general-knowledge-quiz/README.md

 ### Further Testing

 -   The Website was tested on Google Chrome, Opera and Mozzila Firefox.
-- The website was tested on Google Huawei P30 lite and Iphone 6s.
+- The website was tested on Google Pixel 4a, Huawei P30 lite and Iphone 6s.

 ### Bugs

--Current bug on Mozzila Firefox
+-Bug on Mozzila Firefox
 ![App Screenshot](wireframes/images/mozzila-bug.png)
-- The bug was fixed, added /*width: -moz-available;*/ to CSS code
+- The bug was fixed, added /*width: -moz-available;*/ to CSS code.

 ## Deployment